jsapede/ohmigo-ha-pelletstove/README.md

 ## Helpers

+## temperature correction offset

+for "on the fly" changing the target temperature we need to implement a correction offset on the room temperature sensor in the form of a "input number" helper : `input_number.correction_sonde_poele`

+For example :

+as said, the stove is working with its own target temperature we set a 21°C.

+if we want a lower target we have to tell sthe stove that it reaches its own target earlier, so if we want 20°C inbstead of 21°C we have to increase the value of the temperature sensor `sensor.capteur_salle_a_manger_temperature` with an offset `input_number.correction_sonde_poele`witch is set at the difference between the stove target temperature (21°C) and our real own target temperature (20°C)

 ### fake startup switch / stratup boolean (for future use)

 to build correctly a climate template from the UI and be able to correct its target temperazutres from the UI we need to have a switch that ignite/extinct the stove.